alexandru-savinov/BalancedNewsGo/memory-bank/decisionLog.md

 ## Implementation Details

 CI/CD pipeline runs golangci-lint and SonarQube checks on every commit.
 Major warnings and lint errors were resolved as part of the 2025 redesign.

+---

+[2025-04-12 18:41:45] - Updated LLM models for bias perspectives

+## Decision

+Updated the models used for left, center, and right perspectives in `configs/composite_score_config.json` to:
+- Left: `tokyotech-llm/llama-3.1-swallow-8b-instruct-v0.3`
+- Center: `mistralai/mistral-small-3.1-24b-instruct`
+- Right: `google/gemini-2.0-flash-001`

+## Rationale

+Attempting to use models without rate limits to resolve scoring issues.

+## Implementation Details

+Modified the `modelName` fields in the `models` array within `configs/composite_score_config.json`.

+---

+[2025-04-12 18:41:45] - Updated LLM models for bias perspectives

+## Decision

+Updated the models used for left, center, and right perspectives in `configs/composite_score_config.json` to:
+- Left: `tokyotech-llm/llama-3.1-swallow-8b-instruct-v0.3`
+- Center: `mistralai/mistral-small-3.1-24b-instruct`
+- Right: `google/gemini-2.0-flash-001`

+## Rationale

+Attempting to use models without rate limits to resolve scoring issues.

+## Implementation Details

+Modified the `modelName` fields in the `models` array within `configs/composite_score_config.json`.